 Source: S&P Global Platts

-Note: Troll will be added to the BFOE basket in January 2018
+Note: Troll was added to the BFOE basket in January 2018

 Renewed Investment and New Discoveries